codelinde/markdown-previewer/README.markdown

 # Markdown Previewer

-Allows you to see the HTML rendering of markdown inputted.
+Allows you to see the HTML rendering of markdown inputted via React.